ijcai19spm/spm/README.md

-# spm
 # SPM: Stationary Point Method for Nonnegative Matrix Factorization

-This project is to prove the appendix of the paper
+This project is to provide the appendex of the paper on the titile.
+It contains the full proof and datasets experiments.